‘I’m just grateful that I’m here,’ Victim of baseball bat attack in Hilo shares his story

 “I just felt scared cause my life was on the line.”

-His friends rushed him to the ER in Hilo where he said doctors performed emergency surgery before he was transported to Queen’s Medical Center for a second procedure.
+His friends rushed him to the emergency room in Hilo where he said doctors performed emergency surgery before he was transported to The Queen’s Medical Center for a second procedure.

 “No,” he said.
 “I did not see this coming.”